Two die in protests after South Korean president removed from office

-Seoul, South Korea (CNN)Two protesters died at demonstrations following the removal of South Korean President Park Geun-hye, according to a statement from acting President Hwang Kyo-ahn.
-The statement does not provide details surrounding the deaths.
+Seoul, South Korea (CNN)Two protesters died during demonstrations in the South Korean capital Friday, after the country's president was removed from office over alleged corruption.

-The statement, which called the casualties regrettable, added that several people were injured at the protests.
+A statement from acting President Hwang Kyo-ahn also said that several people were injured during the protests in Seoul.
+It called the casualties regrettable and didn't provide further details on the deaths.

-Earlier Friday, Park's presidency ended after a Constitutional Court upheld a December impeachment by South Korean lawmakers.
+Earlier Friday, Park Geun-hye's presidency came to an end after a Constitutional Court upheld a December impeachment by South Korean lawmakers.

-South Koreans, both supporters and opponents of the former leader, took to the streets by the thousands in emotional, sometimes violent scenes.
+South Koreans immediately took to the streets in their thousands, with some groups protesting against the decision and others wildly celebrating her removal from power in emotional, sometimes violent scenes.

+The country's political stability is crucial to the security of the region -- it is a key buttress against North Korea, its provocative neighbor, and a major trading partner with the US and its Asian neighbors.

+- North Korea says Park will be investigated "as a common criminal."

+Thousands of Park's supporters waved South Korean flags as they stood on main thoroughfares near the Constitutional Court.

-Some pro-Park demonstrators, who had been corralled by police in riot gear and strategically placed police buses around 200 meters (650 ft) from the Constitutional Court, rocked the buses in an attempt to overturn them, while others clambered on the roofs of neighboring vehicles.
+Some pro-Park demonstrators, who had been corralled by police in riot gear and strategically placed police buses around 200 meters (650 ft) from the court, rocked the buses in an attempt to overturn them, while others clambered on the roofs of neighboring vehicles.

 "We lost our liberty.
 We lost our Korea," one protestor told Paula Hancocks live on air.